Nikon D3500 vs D850

 Studio photographers will appreciate that the Nikon D850 (unlike the D3500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D3500 and the D850 are recent models that are part of the current product line-up.
 The D850 replaced the earlier Nikon D810, while the D3500 followed on from the Nikon D3400.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D3500 and D850 can be found, respectively, in the Nikon D3500 Manual (free pdf) or the online Nikon D850 Manual.

 So how do things add up?
 Is the Nikon D3500 better than the Nikon D850 or vice versa?
 The listing below highlights the relative strengths of the two models.